jordanmurkin/fudge/README.md

 The `args` are the constructor parameters of our contract.
 In this case we don't have any constructor, so this can be left blank.

+The order of migrations is often important to ensure that deployment is successful.
+To specify the order of the migrations you should place your migrations in individual files with a numerical prefix.
+For example `1_example_migration.js` will run before `2_example_migration.js`.

 ### Usage
 ```
 $ fudge compile